drewmacmac/solace-candidate-drew-mcclelland/DISCUSSION.md

 This would involve moving the search string matching to the ORM/DB query layer, and extending the NextJS route to take a query param for the search.

+**Also need to make sure we encode the params for API safety (because it's user input) and make sure we use the ORM in a way where it correctly prevents SQL injection**

 This would make it even more important to add debouncing to the search term so we're not thrashing the DB

 ## Misc